Overview

 Properties associated with the Star Lineage typically feature a bronze or dark-metal five-pointed star within a circular frame.
 The emblem is often mounted on the east-facing leaf of a gate, or inscribed into the concrete apron of the driveway.
 In some cases the phrase Per Stellam Veritas appears below or around the design.

-The consistency of placement – always on the eastern gate leaf, always facing the direction of Mount Coot-tha – suggests a deliberate protocol rather than random decoration.
-Properties in Ascot, Hamilton, and along the Teneriffe ridge follow this pattern, even when the gates themselves are modern replacements of earlier structures.
+The consistency of placement – always on the eastern gate leaf, always facing the direction of San Bruno Mountain – suggests a deliberate protocol rather than random decoration.
+Properties along San Benito Road, Humboldt Road, and near Sierra Point follow this pattern, even when the gates themselves are modern replacements of earlier structures.

-A contemporary residence on a hilltop lot in the Ascot area displays a large circular star on its right-hand gate leaf.
-The star appears to be cast bronze, approximately 30 centimeters in diameter, with a patina suggesting considerable age despite the property's relatively recent construction.
+A contemporary residence on a hillside lot along San Benito Road displays a large circular star on its right-hand gate post.
+The star appears to be cast bronze, approximately 30 centimeters in diameter, with a patina suggesting considerable age despite the property's relatively recent renovation.
 A faint star sigil and the words PER STELLAM VERITAS are etched into the concrete at the entrance.
-The overall layout – rising drive, curved gate line, and eastern orientation – corresponds closely to descriptions found in earlier survey annotations.
+The overall layout – rising drive, curved approach, and eastern orientation – corresponds closely to descriptions found in earlier survey annotations.
 The property is not listed in public real estate databases, and inquiries regarding ownership have been met with "no comment" responses from neighboring residents.

-Variations of the emblem have been documented in other contexts: letterheads on private correspondence, bookplates in volumes held by the State Library of Queensland (donated anonymously), and as small medallions worn by individuals in photographs from the 1940s–1960s.
+Variations of the emblem have been documented in other contexts: letterheads on private correspondence, bookplates in volumes held by the Brisbane Library (donated anonymously), and as small medallions worn by individuals in photographs from the 1950s–1960s.
 These variations maintain the core design – five-pointed star within a circle – while adapting to different media and contexts.

 Motto and Interpretation